ForgeEssentials/ForgeEssentials/README.md

 #### This repo is for a port to Minecraft 1.7.10.
 There are compiled builds [here](http://198.23.242.205:8080/job/ForgeEssentials/).
 Betas are to be considered very unstable.
 Approach with caution.
 Please make backups before attempting to use this on a live server.
-[Here is a small updater-script by helinus](https://github.com/helinus/FE-updater)

 <br>